Fill the Stage

 April 12, 2025 by Daniel Dignan Leave a Comment

 According to Mortimer Adler, a great American educator, the Iliad, Odyssey, Aeneid, the Divine Comedy, Paradise Lost (the epics), and the Bible constitute the most serious reading program.
-Great thinkers and writers read them carefully and repeatedly.
+Serious readers and writers read them carefully and repeatedly.

-Serious readers have to focus on the great books of their field or related fields.
-They should try to select the best books as time is limited.
 Adler recognized that reading well is more about quality than quantity.
-He argued that reading one great book well is better than reading many great books poorly.
-Reading a great book well can seriously increase one’s understanding of the human condition, life’s big questions, and the good life.
+He argued that reading one great book well is better than reading many great books not so well.
+Reading a great book well can seriously increase one’s understanding of the human condition and life’s big questions.

 The Aeneid is one of the great books (or poems).
 Written during the reign of Caesar Augustus at the beginning of the Roman Empire, it seeks to convey something important.
-Virgil, the author, extended the Iliad and the Odyssey, the great Greek epic poems, casting Aeneas, a Trojan hero who fights to save his city as the Roman Empire’s father and symbol.
+Virgil, the author, extended the Iliad and the Odyssey, the great Greek epic poems, casting Aeneas, a Trojan hero who fights to save his city, as the father and symbol of the Roman Empire.

 The book begins with heartbreak as Aeneas is forced to flee his burning city, his father on his shoulders.
-Leading his people and journeying to North Africa, the land of Carthage, he falls in love with a queen, but this ends in tragedy as he’s confronted with his calling to found a new civilization.
+Leading his people and journeying to North Africa, the land of Carthage, he falls in love with a queen, but this ends in tragedy as he accepts his calling to found a new civilization.

 Robert Fitzgerald, the translator, provides a really good reading experience.
-He makes the reader experience Troy’s destruction, Aeneas’ journey, danger, love, regret, sacrifice, an epic battle, and Aeneas’ passion.
+He makes the reader experience Troy’s destruction, Aeneas’ journey, danger, love, regret, sacrifice, war, and Aeneas’ passion.
 At the end, he provides a helpful synopsis of Rome’s early history and the themes of the Aeneid.

 The description of hell and judgment in Chapter 6 is terrifying.
 Chapter 9 is the story of a secret military mission.
 Knowing the danger involved, one young man asks: